<<Previous | Story Intro | Return to Stories | Next >>

 "Janet?"

 Another smile.
 He was just now beginning to call her by her name...as she'd asked him to do months ago...when they'd began having coffee together.
 For some reason, and there was no way in hell she'd even consider the reasons she hadn't objected, he only did so when they were alone.
-She knew enough about him to understand that Teal'c was an honorable man...he'd do nothing that he believed would cause speculation, or rumors...not about himself, but about her.
+She knew enough about him to understand that Teal'c was an honorable man...he would do nothing that he believed would cause speculation, or rumors...not about himself, but about her.

 In the time they'd been taking breaks together...usually just once a day, as he continued to spend lunch with Casey, and most afternoon breaks with his teammates, and she always met Gary in the visitor's lounge in the afternoon for coffee and cookies...she'd come to appreciate what a good listener Teal'c was.
 He'd known about her romance with Gary before any of her other friends had.
 He'd listened, never judging, never offering unsolicited advice.
 His opinions always worthy of her examination whenever she did ask for suggestions.
 They'd spent time together worrying about Daniel or Casey...or Daniel and Casey.
 Finding comfort from one another's company.
 Two friends...two very close friends.
 "I'm not sure I can even put it into words."